flare-foundation/docs/docs/tech/state-connector.md

 - If two attestation providers observe a different validity for _any_ of the requests in the round, they will submit a completely different Attestation Proof.

-- Attestation providers **must answer all queries** in the round **or abstain from participating in the round**, otherwise, their Merkle tree root will not match other providers and will probably be discarded by consensus.
+- Attestation providers **must answer all agreed-upon queries** in the round **or abstain from participating in the round**, otherwise, their Merkle tree root will not match other providers and will probably be discarded by consensus.

 - **Hashes are sorted** before being added to the tree, just to have a **consistent ordering** (albeit arbitrary).